datumnova/deltaflock/README.md

-az login  # if using Azure authentication in duckdb_init.sql uv sync uv build uv run golduck
+az login  # if using Azure authentication in duckdb_init.sql uv sync uv build uv run deltaflock
 ```
-This starts the FastAPI server at `http://localhost:9000` using the `golduck` console script entry point defined in `pyproject.toml`.
+This starts the FastAPI server at `http://localhost:9000` using the `deltaflock` console script entry point defined in `pyproject.toml`.
 The server displays colorful ASCII art on startup and includes comprehensive OpenTelemetry tracing.
 ![alt text](src/app/static/image.png)

 Redis will be available at `redis://localhost:6379/0` and Jaeger UI at http://localhost:16686.